AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/06_Subprograms/DeclsAndCalls/req.rst

-We verify all the aspects of this requirement with the following set of
-testcases:
+The following set of testcases is used to verify compliance with this requirement:

 .. qmlink:: TCIndexImporter